In-School and Community Projects

 Poetry can be a powerful tool for social change.
 In this roadshow, students will see how poems have the ability to expose political and social issues, raise awareness, and bring people together in hope and action.
 Each student will add to the conversation by writing their own call-to-action poem that amplifies a topic they are passionate about.

-Our chapbook series is a limited (only three per year) six-week, twelve-session project.
+Our chapbook series is a limited, two-week, ten-session project.
 Teachers propose a project idea and collaborate with our program staff to develop the curriculum.
 Young Authors Greenhouse brings in a team of volunteers to help with the writing and revision process.
 Then, at the end, the students will be published in a chapbook—a small bound anthology.
 We will celebrate with a release party in your class!
-If you are interested in being a part of our 2019-2020 Chapbook Series, pitch it using the application below!
+If you are interested in being a part of our 2020 Chapbook Series, pitch it using the application below!